Guns N' Roses: Album release and promotion

 In December 2007, Eddie Trunk reported that the album was done and handed over to Geffen Records, but delayed due to issues with the label.
 The following month, reports that the delays were disagreements between Geffen and Rose on marketing emerged.
 In February 2008, Rose's manager, Beta Lebeis, debunked Trunk's suggestion and stated the band is "in negotiations" with the record label, and the album had been finished since Christmas 2007.

 On March 26, 2008, Dr Pepper announced a plan to give everyone in America – except the band's former guitarists Slash and Buckethead – a free can of Dr Pepper if the band released Chinese Democracy before the end of 2008.
 Rose stated he was "surprised and very happy" about the announcement, adding, "As some of Buckethead's performances are on our album, I'll share my Dr Pepper with him."

 On March 27, 2008, the day after Dr Pepper's announcement, the band members announced that they had hired a new management team, headed by Irving Azoff and Andy Gould.

 Amidst industry rumors in April 2008 that a release was coming soon, nine tracks purported to be from Chinese Democracy were leaked to a website on June 19, 2008, but were quickly removed due to a cease-and-desist letter from the band's label.
 Six of the leaked tracks had surfaced previously in some form, while three were new.
 On July 14, 2008, Harmonix, in conjunction with MTV Games, officially announced the release of a new song from Chinese Democracy.
 The song, entitled "Shackler's Revenge", was released through the new game Rock Band 2.
 The song "If the World" debuted October 10, 2008, playing in the end credits of the Ridley Scott film Body of Lies.

 On October 22, 2008, after several months of speculation, band management, Best Buy, and Interscope Geffen A&M Records issued a joint press release confirming that the much-anticipated release of Chinese Democracy in the US had been scheduled for November 23, 2008, as a Best Buy exclusive.
 Several days before its official release, the band streamed the entire Chinese Democracy album on the group's Myspace page.
 The album was streamed over three million times, breaking the Myspace record for most streamed album ever.

 Chinese Democracy, the band's sixth studio album and its first since 1993's "The Spaghetti Incident?" was released on November 22, 2008, in Europe and Australia, on November 23, 2008, in North America, and on November 24, 2008, in the United Kingdom.
 Chinese Democracy debuted at No. 3 on the Billboard 200 but undersold industry expectations.
-The album's polarizing reception led to it being included on several publication's year end worst-of lists, as well of best-of lists.
+The album's divided reception led to it being included on several publication's year end worst-of lists, as well of best-of lists.